linux-system-roles/logging/design_docs/rsyslog_inputs_outputs_flows.md

 [0] - ovirt, viaq, and viaq-k8s need to update to support the flow controls.

-## How the flow controle works
+## How the flow control works

 ### Outputs
 Each output action is in the ruleset which name is the logging_outputs name.

-Output config file name is constructed of prefix 2 digits, `output`, type of the output, and type of configuration or the unique name of the output item concatinated by `-` with suffix `.conf`.
+Output config file name is constructed of prefix 2 digits, `output`, type of the output, and type of configuration or the unique name of the output item concatenated by `-` with suffix `.conf`.
 For instance, an elasticsearch config file defining the module is `10-output-elasticsearch-module.conf`, where `elasticsearch` is the type of output, and `module` is the type of configuration.
 Another example, a output files config file which item has the unique name `files_output` is 30-output-files-files_output.conf.
 The 2 digits are defined in rsyslog_weight_map as described in [templates](rsyslog_templates.md).
 Also, it could be reassigned in each internal __rsyslog_rules.

 Looking into the contents of the action configuration file, one configuration file contains one action wrapped in a ruleset with a unique name.
 The following ruleset example has the name `files_output` and is for logging the messages in the local file /var/log/messages.
 This output type is `files`.
 Log messages are passed to the ruleset by "call files_output" from an input.
 ```